dannisliang/vongott-unity/vongott/Docs/Design/Upgrades.md

 Upgrades
 =====
 # Functionality
-Mechanical upgrades are like experience points, will be awarded for every level up.
+Mechanical upgrades exist like items in the world and are sort of like experience points.
+As the player levels up they will be able to use them.
-Digital upgrades are like skills, can be purchased or awarded for quest solving.
+Digital upgrades are similar to skills, they can be purchased, stolen or found as well.

 # Mechanical
 ## Legs:
 - Kicking damage
 - Running speed
 - Jumping height
+- Noise reduction

 ## Arms:
 - Punching damage
 - Swimming speed
+- Takedowns

 ## Back:
 - Fall damage reduction
-- Inventory capacity
+- Climb edge speed

 # Digital
 ## Eyes: